coder-backend/NASA-Hackathon2020/README.md

 Main aim of this project is to spread the alert quickly among the large amount of people in the certain areas.

-Suppose the fire is going to take place in the building, now lets suppose someone in the building saw that fire is changing its status, like growing bigger and bigger so what he can do is open the app and all he needs to do is one click, then all the people in the building will get alert notification, by this we can quickly and before the fire takes it massive appearence,  can empty the building and hence saving the lives.
+Suppose the fire is going to take place in the building, now lets suppose someone in the building saw that fire is changing its status, like growing bigger and bigger so what he can do is open the app and all he needs to do is one click, then all the peoples in the building will get alert notification, by this we can quickly and before the fire takes it massive appearence, we can empty the building and hence saving the lives.

-This project doesnot only stop here, suppose Earthquake measuring center got the information from the computer that there will going occur a earthquake after 20 seconds (It might be like impossible to predict early on but lets suppose) then what they can be do is by just one tab they can notify people who are within 20km radius from the office, and people who got this notification again by one tab can sent the notification to people who are within 20km radius from sending person, by this we can notify or alert the whole town at once.
-It might be different in real case scenario because earthquake is so suddenness thing its like a snap just happen but main idea is we can connect while town with just a one click.
+This project doesn't only stop here, suppose Earthquake measuring center got the information from the computer that there will going to occur a earthquake after 20 seconds (Its might be like impossible to predict early on but lets suppose) then just by one tab or one click they can notify or say alert peoples who are within specified radius(Eg:10km) from the office, and peoples who ever got this notification again by one tab can sent the same notification to other peoples who are within specified radius from them, by this we can notify or alert the whole town at once.
+It might be different in real case scenario because earthquake is so suddenness activity its like a snap, it will just happen but the main idea is we can connect while town with just a one click.

 ![connecting](Images/connect.jpg)